TCSRA Elected Officers, 2023-2024

-Left to right, top row: Sue Shannon, Patty Gee, and Will Gentz.
+Left to right, top row: Sue Shannon, Patty Gee, and Lorene Rang.

-Sue Shannon, President: Sue served a total of 44 years in Washington public school districts, including her last years at the Office of Superintendent of Public Instruction.
+Sue Shannon, President: A member of TCSRA for many years, Sue is now in her second term as TCSRA president.
+She was president-elect in 2021–2022.
+She has served on the elementary mini-grant committee, as a member of the nominating committee, and as chair of the finance committee.
+She also was the TCSRA nominee for the Stan McNaughton Outreach Award in 2017 in recognition of her community volunteer work.
+Sue has a bachelor’s degree, two master’s degrees, and a doctorate.
+She worked a total of 44 years in Washington public school districts, including her last years at the Office of Superintendent of Public Instruction.
 After teaching in Longview and in Ellensburg, she came to North Thurston Public Schools (NTPS), where she began as an English teacher and assistant principal at Timberline High School.
 Her next positions were as an assistant superintendent for planning and construction at NTPS, as an assistant superintendent for curriculum and instruction at ESD 113, and as a director of learning and education policy at WEA.
-Sue has a bachelor’s degree, two master’s degrees, and a doctorate.
 She was one of the founders of the North Thurston Education Foundation and served as volunteer executive director from 1989 to 2016.
-A member of TCSRA for many years, Sue was president-elect in 2021–’22.
-She also served one year as chair of the Finance Committee, was the TCSRA nominee for the Stan McNaughton Outreach Award in 2017 in recognition of her community volunteer work, and recently served on the nominating committee.
 Sue’s late husband, Jim, was also a teacher and coach in North Thurston Public Schools.
 She has one son.
 Sue enjoys traveling, reading, music, and spending time with family and friends.

-Patty Gee, Secretary: After 20 years with North Thurston Public Schools, Patty went on sabbatical to earn her master’s degree at Central Washington University (CWU).
+Patty Gee, President-elect: After being the TCSRA secretary for one year, Patty has been elected to serve as president-elect for 2023-2024.
+After 20 years with North Thurston Public Schools, Patty went on sabbatical to earn her master’s degree at Central Washington University (CWU).
 Meanwhile, her husband was called to Tokyo, Japan, as a Christian missionary.
 Patty followed and was able to do research comparing Japan’s early childhood programs to ours for her master’s degree thesis.
 After three years in Japan as ministers of a Christian Mission Church, they returned, and Patty finished her Master’s in School Administration at CWU and then worked in several districts—Toppenish, Shelton, Steilacoom, and Griffin—as a speech language pathologist.
 At this point, she retired and realized a life goal by opening her “Open Door Autism Clinic” in Olympia.
 She directly provided the therapy for autism communication and social skills, and her husband, Jerome, was the Executive Director.
 As a volunteer, Patty has been President/Executive Director of the Autism Society of Washington, secretary for the North Thurston Education Association, secretary for several church boards and councils, and secretary/board member of the Regional Women of the Lutheran Church of America.
-Patty now has the time and desire to become the secretary of TCSRA, and she looks forward to reconnecting with her fellow teachers and support service colleagues.

-Pat Slosson, Immediate Past President: Pat served three terms as TCSRA president, one year as our vice president/president-elect, and three years as our secretary.
-She has been membership chair and is currently editor of Bits & Pieces and co-editor of the directory.
+Pat Slosson, Immediate Past President: Currently in her second year as editor of Bits & Pieces, Pat has been co-editor of the directory for several years.
+She is also chair of the program committee this year.
+She served three terms as TCSRA president, one year as our vice president/president-elect, and three years as our secretary.
+She has also been chair of the membership committee.
 As an “Army Brat,” Pat attended seven schools before graduating from high school in Dallas, Texas.
 She graduated from Pacific Lutheran University with a BA in Education and later earned an MA from Lesley University.
 After working for Phoenix newspapers, she returned to Washington and taught for North Thurston Public Schools for 30 years.
 Pat taught English as well as acting as Dean of Students for 12 years.
 Pat enjoys reading, traveling with her husband, and spending time with her children and grandchildren.